CivicActions/civicactions.com/src/content/team-members/melinda-burgess.md

 She writes about civic tech and government transformation with a focus on the people and processes that are improving public services.
 At CivicActions she creates content to highlight the leadership, insights, and general awesomeness of the team.
 She also serves as wordsmith and community-builder for [Agile Government Leadership](https://www.agilegovleaders.org/).

-Melinda is self-taught in her career path, and grateful for the people and organizations that have helped her grow and learn.
+Melinda likes organizing content, people, and closets.
+She's a "digital nomad" who appreciates the freedom to wander with her family while maintaining her career.
 Her favorite things in life are avocados, her kids’ artwork, Instagram, clever science-y blogs with stick figures, and craft beer.

 ### Things Melinda has been doing